ska-telescope/developer.skatelescope.org/src/explanation/branch.rst

 Trunk-based development
 ++++++++++++++++++++++++

-This core “trunk” branch in SKA repositories used to be named **baster**, in older repositories, but now is named **main** branch by default.
+This core “trunk” branch in SKA repositories used to be named **master**, in older repositories, but now is named **main** branch by default.

 Trunk-based development is a version control management practice where developers merge small, frequent updates to a core “trunk” or main branch.
 Teams may adopt a particular Git workflow designated as Trunk-based development approach,